Bagas Hapsoro

-Raden Bagas Hapsoro (born 8 Maret 1958) is an Indonesian career diplomat.
+Raden Bagas Hapsoro (born 8 August 1958) is an Indonesian career diplomat.
 A law graduate from the University of Indonesia, Bagas held roles in both bilateral and multilateral diplomacy, dealing with economic issues, security, and international cooperation.
-Bagas has served as Indonesia ambassador to Sweden and Latvia from 2015 to 2020 and to Lebanon from 2007 to 2010.
+Bagas served as Indonesian ambassador to Sweden and Latvia from 2015 to 2020 and to Lebanon from 2007 to 2010.
 He also served in ASEAN as the deputy secretary general for community and corporate affairs from 2009 to 2013 and in the foreign ministry as advisor for management affairs from 2014 to 2015.

 Early life and education

 Born in Yogyakarta on 8 August 1958, Bagas is the son of Santoso Pujosubroto, a judge who later became the deputy chairman of the Supreme Court of Indonesia.
 He spent most of his childhood in Padang, where his father was stationed shortly after his birth.
 In Padang, he lived near the local Radio Republik Indonesia office.
 He attended the Alang Lawas Padang elementary school in 1970.
 Upon finishing high school, he studied law with a specialization in public international law at the University of Indonesia and graduated in 1982.
 During his first diplomatic posting in New York, he pursued a master's degree in law and macro-economic policies at St. John's University from 1987 until his graduation in 1991.